nesfit/ICS/Lectures/Lecture_02/Lecture.md

 +++
 #### Inheritance and Subtyping
-* In some languages, inheritance, and subtyping are no different
+* In some languages, inheritance and subtyping are no different
-* Generally in statically-typed, class-based OO languages such as C++, C#, and Java, whereas in others, they differ
+* In statically-typed, class-based OO languages such as C++, C#, and Java, they often coincide; in other languages, they differ
   * **subtyping** *establishes an is-a relationship*
   * **inheritance**:
     * only *reuses implementation and establishes* a **syntactic relationship**